DanteHealy/Thinking_Hats/README.md

 All the videos which guide the user are as brief whilst being comprehensive as possible and are between 1-3 minutes in duration.

 ### 1.1 Site owner goals
-The purpose of this project was to provide an interactive online training experience which guides the user to complete the process in the correct order.
+The purpose of this project was to provide an interactive online training experience which guides the user to complete the process in any given order, but prescibes finishing with the blue hat.
 The intention of the videos is to provide the user with clear instructions guiding them through the process whilst they record their thoughts.

 ### 1.2 User Goals
 #### The user story envisaged is as follows:
 As a person struggling with uncertainty, I want to learn how to think effectively and apply this to solve any difficult problems I encounter
 - I want to enhance my quality of life by finding clarity through creating comprehensive solutions to enable decisions which I can confidently take action on
 - I want to be guided through an effective process, be able to record my ideas
 - I want to be able to access a quick start guide in order to understand the process quickly
 - I want to get a report at the end that gives me a record of my thoughts and conclusions at the end of the session

 ### 1.3 Design Process